iwasz/blog2/README.md

 bundle exec jekyll serve
 ```

-vscode task made uses **rsync**.
-It os configured as a "main build task" and can be accessed by "Ctrl-Shift-B".
+vscode task made using **rsync**.
+It is configured as a "main build task" and can be accessed by "Ctrl-Shift-B".

 Themes worth trying that I've found:
 * https://yous.github.io/whiteglass/2017/01/05/welcome-to-jekyll/